* Nike down after flagging weakness in N. America sales

 President Donald Trump signed Republicans' massive $1.5 trillion tax overhaul into law on Friday and also approved a short-term spending bill that averts a possible government shutdown.

-Data on Friday showed U.S. consumer spending accelerated in November and shipments of key capital goods orders increased for the 10th straight month, the latest sign of strong momentum in the economy as the year winds down.
+Data on Friday showed U.S. consumer spending went up in November and shipments of key capital goods orders increased for the 10th straight month, confirming strong economic momentum.

 "The data is relatively mixed but biased to the upside, and consumer sentiment continues to be strong and that bodes well for economic strength in 2018," said Matthew Miskin, market strategist at John Hancock Investments in Boston, Massachusetts.

-The benchmark S&P has climbed about 20 percent this year and is on track for its best performance since 2013 on solid corporate earnings, strong economic fundamentals and hopes of tax cuts and looser regulations.
+The benchmark S&P has climbed about 20 percent this year and is on track for its best performance since 2013 on solid corporate earnings, strong economic fundamentals, upcoming cuts to corporate tax rates and hopes of looser regulations.

-Celgene shares fell more than 2 percent after the company's follicular lymphoma regimen failed in a clinical trial.
+Celgene Corp shares fell 1.9 percent after the company's follicular lymphoma regimen failed in a clinical trial.

-Advancing issues outnumbered decliners on the NYSE by 1,426 to 1,389.
-On the Nasdaq, 1,661 issues fell and 1,159 advanced.
-(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)
+Advancing issues outnumbered declining ones on the NYSE by a 1.15-to-1 ratio; on Nasdaq, a 1.27-to-1 ratio favored decliners.
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva and Lisa Shumaker)